Selling a house can be stressful, but if you know how to present your property for sale, it will be come easier and you might even get a higher offer.

 Paint and Refresh

-For them, the house is the canvas and they are the painters… the artists.
+For them, the house is the canvas, and they are the painters… the artists.
 Let them envision creating their masterpiece.

-Repairs can make or break your sale, so fix any damages on floors, doors, stairs, tiles, windows, bulbs etc and replace all broken parts.
+Repairs can make or break your sale, so fix any damages on floors, doors, stairs, tiles, windows, bulbs etc. and replace all broken parts.
 Cracking stairs and broken windows won’t excite the potential buyers.